-Frank Rogers (Foreman), Brad Howe, Allen Wight, and Joe Robinson.
+Frank Rogers (Foreman), Brad Howe, Joe Robinson and Scott Flesch.

 We always appreciate residents’ feedback on road conditions and concerns.
 Please contact the Town Garage (802-763-7194) and leave a message, and we will return your call.
 You may also email email@example.com.
 We generally check messages early in the morning and upon return to the garage at the end of the day.